 Internal audit departments conduct internal audits based on an annual audit plan.
 After conducting internal audits, they report their observations, including recommendations for improvements based on the facts, to the president and to the Audit & Supervisory Committee in a timely manner.
 Internal audit departments also regularly report the internal audit situation to the president and Audit & Supervisory Committee.
-In FY2021, amid restrictions on auditing activities due to the spread of the COVID-19 infection, they conducted audits by using online communication and revising the audit process, upon reviewing the subjects of audits and timing of implementation planned at the beginning of the fiscal year.
+In FY2022, amid restrictions on auditing activities due to the spread of the COVID-19 infection, they conducted audits by using online communication and revising the audit process, upon reviewing the subjects of audits and timing of implementation planned at the beginning of the fiscal year.

-3 Interconnections among Audit & Supervisory Committee audits, internal audits, and accounting audits, and the relationship of these audits to the internal control department departments, if circumstances hindering the effectiveness of the audit by the Audit & Supervisory Committee are found, the Audit & Supervisory Committee requests the representative directors or the Board of Directors to rectify them.
+3 Interconnections among Audit & Supervisory Committee audits, internal audits, and accounting audits, and the relationship of these audits to the internal control department

+In order to make Audit & Supervisory Committee audits systematic and efficient, the Company ensures close collaboration between internal audit departments and the Audit & Supervisory Committee.
+In relation to the structure of the Audit & Supervisory Committee Office and the coordination system with internal audit departments, if circumstances hindering the effectiveness of the audit by the Audit & Supervisory Committee are found, the Audit & Supervisory Committee requests the representative directors or the Board of Directors to rectify them.
 Furthermore, prior consent from the Audit & Supervisory Committee should be obtained for the appointment and dismissal of the head of the internal audit control departments.
-As part of a structure that can continuously pursue the maintenance and improvement of efforts to strengthen coordination between the Audit & Supervisory Committee and internal audit departments, etc., we have put in place a structure in which the head of the internal audit control departments can attend, as an observer, meetings of a Compliance Committee, which is made up of Outside Directors and a Director who is a member of the Audit & Supervisory Committee.
+As part of a structure that can continuously pursue the maintenance and improvement of efforts to strengthen coordination between the Audit & Supervisory Committee and internal audit departments, etc., we have put in place a structure in which the head of the internal audit control departments of a Compliance Committee, which is made up of Outside Directors and a Director who is a member of the Audit & Supervisory Committee.